maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/05-API queries in Shell.md

 ~~~
 {: .bash}

-Alternatively, the output can be piped to another command for futher action:
+Alternatively, the output can be piped to another command for further action:

 ~~~
 $ curl https://libapp.library.yale.edu/VoySearch/GetBibItem?isxn=9780415704953 | wc -l